OscarGuerreroLopez/note-taking-test/README.md

 # How to run the application tests

-Not yet completed, test was done in 4 hours and I did not have time to add test, wanted to present something right away before it was too late
+Not yet completed, at the end the test was done in 4 hours and I did not have time to add test, wanted to present something right away before it was too late.
+But maybe I over did it and thus I ran out of time

 ```bash